UTI symptoms in men: main causes & remedies

 You can reduce waiting time with Hola Health.
 Our Australian GPs are available online and can assist with:- Evaluating your symptoms and determining if it’s a UTI.

-- Providing instant prescriptions for antibiotics if necessary.
+- Providing prescriptions for antibiotics if necessary.

 - Making referrals for tests or specialist consultations.